 While they may be nervous about some aspects of their wedding, they are ultimately excited to have all the people they love help them celebrate the start of their marriage, and they want the day to be as low-stress as possible.
 When it comes to photography, they are happy to share their vision and trust me to capture their wedding the way they want to remember it.

 What are your rates and how do I book you?

 As an artist, I do my best work when I can get to know and work with just a few couples who share my values.
 Typically, this means shooting only one wedding per weekend and no more than two per month.
 For this reason, I don’t encourage every couple who inquires about a wedding date to work with me.
 It’s much better for me to work with a few people who really share my vision than to book the maximum number of weddings I can handle.

 I believe the relationship between the photographer and the couple is one of the most important factors in creating beautiful images, and I book a limited number of weddings per year so I can give my clients the time, attention, and creative energy they need.
-Before booking a wedding date, I require a consultation so we can both decide if we are the right fit.
-To schedule your consultation, please email me.

 If I’m already booked for your date, I still want you to find an incredible photographer!
 For my top tips on choosing the right wedding photographer, see this post.

 What is a “First Look” and should I have one?